rsrchboy/vim-ducttape/README.md

-This is a VimL library to assist one in using Perl in vim; that is, not to help you with *writing* Perl in vim, using Perl in vim (VimL).
+# Vim and Perl: Perfect together

-# Oh, the things you can do!
+This is a VimL library to assist one in using Perl in vim; that is, not to help you with *writing* Perl in vim, but rather *using* vim's embedded Perl (`+perl` via VimL).

 There are two main efforts here; the first to make loading Perl functions and generating "glue" viml functions trivial, the second to make interacting with